argynkhuan/audio-to-txt/README.md

 # audio-to-txt
-Simple speech converter with Python
+Simple speech to text converter with Python